Management · May 03, 2024

 Financial implications and potential issues

 A major prerequisite for adopting an M&A strategy is becoming deal-ready.
 This means that the company has well-defined systems and processes, strong financial management, good governance and a strong talent team.
 Although not necessary, it's generally wise for a US company to begin its strategy by acquiring another domestic business to get familiar with M&A from start to integration.
-Most US deals take 3 months to a year to complete, but overseas deals could take much longer due to the added complexity of different laws, languages and more.
+Most US deals take from 3 months to a year to complete, but overseas deals could take much longer because of the added complexity of different laws, languages and more.

 Having sufficient working capital and a strong relationship with your bank is also critical.
 The funding sources for international acquisitions will often differ given that financial tools, such as letters of credit, play a big role.
 Management will need to deepen and broaden their network, hire advisors and be hyper-focused to ensure they're well-positioned to conduct due diligence, negotiate and close the transaction.